MicheDev3/webassembly_threads_proposal_overview_example/README.md

 # How to Compile

 You can compile the project by running `jai jai/build.jai` which will compile Jai into WASM and generate and compile any WAT file required
+Parameters (they must be defined in this order):

+	- wasm-compiler-path: compiler to generate wasm files for wat.
+Default: "wat2wasm"
+	- memory-pages: how many pages the memory will have.
+Default: 100

+e.g: `jai jai/build.jai - path\to\wat2wasm 20`

 # How to Run